ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 * You don't need configure all the parameters in the Python interface. the parameter you did not configure will remain as the value in the JSON.
 * Don't forget to configure your Config JSON file in interface for each workflow.
 * Sometimes you may need to add extra tables and transformations to your workflow to resolve the errors you get.
 These are related to the data model and the production tag.
 It is stated in the steps that they will be used when errors are received.
-If you get an error about these add the relevant parameter to your workflow (you can look at troubleshoot not found section).
+If you get an error about these add the relevant parameter to your workflow (you can look at troubleshoot tree not found section).

 ## Interface Modes: JSON Overrider and JSON Additional